How to Get the Most Out of Your Heat Pump this Winter

-If you haven’t switched over to a heat pump system to warm and cool your home now is the time!
-Heat pumps are very energy-efficient and because they are also an all-in-one year-round unit, they are very popular as a streamlined way to keep a home comfortable.
-And, if you already have a heat pump you are enjoying lower heating bills and less energy consumption.
+If you haven’t switched over to a heat pump system to warm and cool your home, now is the time!
+Heat pumps are very energy-efficient and, because they are all-in-one, year-round units, they are popular as a streamlined way to keep a home comfortable.
+And, if you already have a heat pump, you are enjoying lower heating bills and less energy consumption.

 Turn All Heads to Heat

 Your heat pump is a two-directional system.
 It provides cool in the summer and heat in the winter.
-To do this, each heat pump has a control system that allows you to switch it from cooling to heating.
-However, if a single knob or head is switched to “air conditioning” then the system will not start.
-This all-or-nothing detail is a safety feature that will ensure that call airflow and coolant lines are going the same direction.
+To do this, each heat pump has a control system that lets you switch it between cooling and heating.
+However, if a single knob or head is switched to “air conditioning,” then the system will not start.
+This all-or-nothing detail is a safety feature that ensures the call airflow and coolant lines flow in the same direction.

 Set One Temperature for the Season

-Unlike your furnace or gas heating, heat pumps are designed to maintain temperature rather than constantly turning on and off.
+Unlike your furnace or gas heating system, heat pumps are designed to maintain a set temperature rather than constantly turning on and off.
 For this reason, your most efficient setting all winter is one setting that stays the same each day.

-Heat pumps make it possible to split your HVAC into multiple zones with a different thermostat setting for each room.
-If you have a multi-zone system, you can increase both the comfort and efficiency of your system by making use of those zones.
+Heat pumps make it possible to split your HVAC system into multiple zones, each with a different thermostat setting.
+If you have a multi-zone system, you can increase both comfort and efficiency by using those zones.
 This allows you to target your ideal temperature per room, including allowing for a cooler temp in sleeping areas for cuddling up under blankets and warmer temperatures in living spaces where you don’t want to bundle up indoors.

 Set the Thermostat for Comfort, Not Familiar Numbers